 Tributes paid to ‘giant of the hospitality industry’ Marc Verstringhe

-Marc Verstringhe, the co-founder of Catering & Allied (C&A), has died at the age of 86 following a short illness.
+Marc Verstringhe, contract catering industry giant and the co-founder of Catering & Allied (C&A), has died at the age of 86 following a short illness.

-Former industry colleagues have paid tribute to a “true gentleman” whose creative and visionary leadership helped transform the world of contract catering over 50 years.
+Former industry colleagues have paid tribute to a “true gentleman” whose creative and visionary leadership helped transform the world of the contract catering industry over 50 years.

 Verstringhe, the son of a hotelier, was born in the seaside resort of Knokke-le-Zoute in Belgium in 1934 and spent five years living under German occupation during World War Two.
 He often recalled how from an early age he learned the “value of freedom, a resistance to subjugation and a love for life”.